knolasco/Surfline-Object-Detection/README.md

 ### Wave_Detection.py
 This python script loads the model from the Google Colab notebook and uses OpenCV to detect waves in real time.

+### Preprocess_Images.ipynb
+This is a Google Colab notebook where I experimented with preprocessing the train/test images.
+The model that was used for the GIF above did not use these preprocessed images, but this technique could be used to improve the accuracy of the model.

+### Flip_and_save.py
+This python script was used to flip all of the train/test images.
+The images that were used to train the model contained more "rights" than "lefts" which could make the model biased towards rights.
+The reason there were more rights is because Southern California currently has a NW swell, which causes waves to break towards the right more often than to the left.
+The model could be trained again to include the original images and the flipped images to avoid the bias and make the model generalize better.